Are you guys ready for another recipe?

-The taste has to enhance the flavor of vanilla, and has no sensation of flour on palate..
+The taste has to enhance the flavor of vanilla and has no sensation of flour on the palate…

 The origin of the pastry cream dates back to Ancient Rome.
-It became popular in Europa at the middle age.
+It became popular in Europa in the middle age.

 - 5 egg yolks